 The motherboard is practically the mother of all circuit boards.
-It can be compared to the brain because it controls all the functions of the processor with one hand.
-It’s designed in such a way that you don’t need wires to create the feeling of chains.
+It can compare to the brain because it controls all the functions of the processor with one hand.
+It designed in such a way that you don’t need wires to create the feeling of chains.

-The computer motherboard provides the foundation for most of the machine’s components, allowing complex circuits to be used without confusing wiring diagrams.
+The computer motherboard provides the foundation for most of the machine’s components, allowing complex circuits to use without confusing wiring diagrams.